Japan earthquake, back to the consequences

 My recommendation?
 Without waiting to be sure, don’t postpone purchases that were serious about.
 The next 6 months will be energetically shaking and you don’t want to buy more stuff than necessary in these times to come.
 And this is without even planning for the quality issues that could raise in this upcoming period of time: Restarting industrial manufacturing tools having been shaken or booting up new production equipment both present serious and specific challenges that are always a little difficult to manage.

-1 comment for “Japan earthquake, back to the consequences
+One response to “Japan earthquake, back to the consequences”